Golden Age of Porn

 Prior to this, thousands of U.S. state and municipal anti-obscenity laws and ordinances held that participating in the creation, distribution, or consumption of obscene films constituted criminal action.
 Multi-jurisdictional interpretations of obscenity made such films susceptible to prosecution and criminal liability for obscenity, thereby restricting their distribution and profit potential.
 Freedom in creative license, higher movie budgets and payouts, and a "Hollywood mindset" all contributed to this period.

-However, with the increasing availability of videocassette recorders for private viewing in the 1980s, video supplanted film as the preferred distribution medium for pornography, which quickly reverted to being low-budget and openly gratuitous, ending this "Golden Age".
+With the increasing availability of videocassette recorders for private viewing in the 1980s, video supplanted film as the preferred distribution medium for pornography, which quickly reverted to being low-budget and openly gratuitous, ending the Golden Age.

 Background

 Pornographic films were produced in the early 20th century as "stag" movies, intended to be viewed at male gatherings or in brothels.
 In the United States, social disapproval was so great that men in them sometimes attempted to conceal their face by subterfuge, such as a false mustache (used in A Free Ride) or even being masked.
 Very few people were ever identified as appearing in such films; and performers were often presumed to have been prostitutes or criminals.
 Vincent Drucci is said to have performed in a pornographic film made in 1924.
 Candy Barr, who appeared in the 1950s Smart Alec, was virtually unique among those appearing in stag films, having attained a degree of celebrity through her participation.